kaist-plrg/spectec-core/doc/doc/exec/calls.rst

 Intra-object Calls
 ^^^^^^^^^^^^^^^^^^

-For intra-object calls, after evaluating the callee's body and copy-out, the caller context inherits the callee's object context to take the mutations of object-local variables into account.
+For intra-object calls, after evaluating the callee's body and copy-out, the caller context inherits the callee's object environment to take the mutations of object-local variables into account.

 $${rule: Interp_intra_call/action}

 Inter-object Calls
 ^^^^^^^^^^^^^^^^^^

-Since all globals are immutable in P4, the caller does not need to inherit the callee's global context after callee evaluation.
+Since all globals are immutable in P4, the caller does not need to inherit the callee's global environment after callee evaluation.

 $${rule: Interp_inter_call/extern}
 $${rule: Interp_inter_call/extern_method}